 When you schedule a webinar, you can enable automatic recording to begin when it starts.
 Your site administrator may have also enabled automatic recording for your site.

-While in your webinar, select Record
+While in your webinar, select Record, and click Record.

-You and your attendees see the recording indicator When the webinar ends, you’ll receive an email with the recording link.
-Your recording typically arrives within 24 hours after the webinar has ended, but this varies depending on recording size, site bandwidth, and other factors. |
+When the webinar ends, you receive an email with the recording link.
+Your recording typically arrives within 24 hours after the webinar has ended, but this varies depending on recording size, site bandwidth, and other factors.